Find out how many books you can borrow, for how long and how to place holds on items already on loan.

 - Undergraduates can borrow 20 books plus 5 short loan items at a time

-- Final year undergraduates can borrow 30 books plus 5 loans at a time
+- Undergraduates doing dissertations can borrow 30 books plus 5 loans at a time

 - Undergraduate students with concessionary status can borrow 30 books plus 5 short loan items at a time.